ADHD

 Inattention

-This is difficulty concentrating and remembering information.
+This is difficulty concentrating and remembering things.
 This could mean that you’re easily distracted, disorganised, are forgetful and lose things.

 All young people will have these characteristics to some degree but they will be stronger in young people with ADHD.